-- Head injury is defined as any trauma to the head which may or may not include injury to the brain - Concussion is the sudden but short lived loss of mental function that occurs after a blow or other injury to the head.
+- Head injury is defined as any trauma to the head which may or may not include injury to the brain. - Concussion is the sudden but short-lived loss of mental function that occurs after a blow or other injury to the head.

-Head injuries in school pupils often occur during contact sports such as rugby but they can also occur in other activities such as falls, road traffic accidents, home and work related accidents.
+Head injuries in school pupils often occur during contact sports such as rugby but they can also occur in other activities such as falls, road traffic accidents, home and work-related accidents.
+Any Pupil with suspected head injury/concussion should be immediately removed from the field of play.
+They should not return to play until medically assessed.